 - Ensure the story flows correctly

-As the creator of your book, producing a storyboard in the early stages allows us to plan out your story visually, ensuring the illustrations and text sit well together and we have a clear direction of the story from beginning to end.
+As the designers and creators of your book, producing a storyboard in the early stages allows us to plan out your story visually, ensuring the illustrations and text sit well together, and we have a clear direction of the story from beginning to end.

-There are lots of different print options available to you that can be a bit bamboozling when you start out!
-But never fear, I can help advise you on the best printing options that will suit the style, story and budget of your book.
+There are lots of different print options available to you, and yes, this can be a little bamboozling when you start!
+But never fear, we can assist you to decide on the best printing options to suit the style, story and budget of your book.

 In between 28 and 36 is the most common number of pages for an average children's picture book.

 However, your book can have any number of pages.
 As long as the total number of pages is a multiple of 4 (because of the printing process).

 Having your manuscript professionally proofread and edited is something that we highly recommend for all books that we are commissioned to complete.
 Casting a second pair of experienced eyes over a manuscript can sometimes find little things that have been previously missed that can spoil an otherwise super book if they are discovered once it has been printed and published.
 Should you decide to work with us, and if you wish, we will be happy to refer you to one of the excellent proofreaders we use who have provided great service to many of our previous clients.

 Producing a series of books is a fantastic journey and one that can be very rewarding in many ways.
 However, whilst it can be an exciting process and one that you might be keen to embark on, it requires some careful planning in order to achieve the very best results.
 Some of the key factors to consider are:

 Are they going to be released individually at set times or periodically in batches